 \section{Estimators}

-In this section we propose estimators for the average direct treatment effect on the treated that leverage the decomposition (\ref{def:outcomevalues}).
-These estimators build upon the following high-level ideas: (i) under the partially linear assumption we can obtain estimates $\hat f_i$ of the interference $f_i:=f(\gamma(G_i^Z))$ based on the control units; (ii) subtracting the estimates of the interference from the observed outcomes, $Y_i-\hat f_i$, up to estimation errors, we recover a setting with no interference for which estimators are available.
-However estimation errors here include sampling errors, regularizaiton and model selection biases, and errors from learning the features themselves.
+In this section, we propose estimators for the average direct treatment effect on the treated that leverage the decomposition (\ref{def:outcomevalues}).
+These estimators build upon the following high-level ideas: (i) under the partially linear assumption, we can obtain estimates $\hat f_i$ of the interference $f_i:=f(\gamma(G_i^Z))$ based on the control units; (ii) subtracting the estimates of the interference from the observed outcomes, $Y_i-\hat f_i$, up to estimation errors, we recover a setting with no interference for which estimators are available.
+However, estimation errors here include sampling errors, regularization and model selection biases, and errors from learning the features themselves.

-To estimate the interference we propose a data-driven choice of a unit specific value of $\hat m_i$-hops that approximates the relevant neighborhood for the interference function.
+To estimate the interference function, we propose a data-driven choice of a unit-specific value of $\hat m_i$-hops that approximates the relevant neighborhood for the interference function.
 In this setting, up to logarithmic terms, we establish that the proposed estimate balances bias and variance. \footnote{It is based on a Lepski-type procedure to adaptively select a node specific value $m_i$-hops within the control group.}

-Based on the interference estimates, we can construct the triple $(Y_i-\hat f_i,Z_i,X_i)$ which can be used to construct different estimators for the direct effect.
-An \emph{outcome regression} (OR) estimator for (\ref{ATT}) would take the form

-as the counterfactual for no treatment with no interference would have zero expected value following (\ref{def:outcomevalues}).

-Under the assumption that the treatment assignments are independent conditional on the covariates, we can leverage the propensity score to obtain another estimator: Letting $\hat e_i$ denote an estimate for the propensity score, a \emph{doubly robust} (DR) estimator in our setting would be
+Based on interference estimates, we can construct the triple $(Y_i-\hat f_i,Z_i,X_i)$ which can be used to construct different estimators for the direct effect.
+Under the assumption that the treatment assignments are independent conditional on the covariates, we can leverage the propensity score to obtain another estimator: Letting $\hat e_i$ denote an estimate for the propensity score, the {\it augmented inverse propensity weighted} (AIPW) estimator in our setting is given by

-This DR estimator inherits several good properties which are well known when SUTVA holds.
-Nonetheless the construction of the interference function plays a central role in the analysis of these estimators (in particular the impact of the feature engineering step).
-As described below, we will use different estimators of the interference in (\ref{def:tauOR}) and (\ref{def:tauDR}).
-The reason being to achieve asymptotic normality for (\ref{def:tauDR}).
-In that case we will rely on a variant of the estimator of the interference constructed to handle the additional dependence from constructing the features from the sample.
+This AIPW estimator inherits several good properties that are well known when SUTVA holds.
+Nevertheless, the construction of the interference function plays a central role in the analysis of these estimators (in particular the impact of the feature engineering step).